Choosing the right intercom for your home

 - Traditional call to the home owner who remotely provides access

 - PIN Code through key pad on the door station

 - Finger print reader

 All devices take power in the form of a direct power connection via Mains AC, DC (battery or plug pack), or as Power over Ethernet (POE).
 POE is carried over the same cable as the IP data simplifying installation of devices.
 POE is limited over long distance and there are devices specifically designed to allow for long distance POE and data.
-Where a device does not support POE you will need to establish a power connection to the device – local Mains GPO, low loss Low Voltage cable run, or renewable power source.
+Where a device does not support POE you will need to establish a power connection to the device – local Mains GPO, low loss Low Voltage cable run, a PoE receiver (to use PoE and convert to a local voltage), or renewable power source.